solana-labs/solana/docs/src/proposals/ape.md

 Replay of banks is split up into 2 modes ForkHash and BankHash.

+=== ComputeBudget ===

+Compute budget metering should average out the compute units per state over a period of time at most 1/2 the epoch.
+This is to allow state hotspots to smooth out congestion fees over a longer period of time.

 === ForkHash ===

 Computing the ForkHash only evaluates the VoteProgram instructions.